 The physical education program at the middle school level is designed to develop physical fitness, motor ability, sportsmanship, teamwork, and a knowledge of physical health and overall wellness.
-Also, as required by Senate Bill 42, the physical education program incorporates a coordinated health approach to preventing obesity, cardiovascular disease, and Type II diabetes.
-Input from physical educators, counselors, school nurses, nutrition specialists, and parents or community members are used to develop and refine the district's coordinated health program.
+Also, required by Senate Bill 42, the physical education program incorporates a coordinated health approach to preventing obesity, cardiovascular disease, and Type II diabetes.

-Primary aims of the physical education program are to teach basic skills and the rules of various sports and to encourage the enjoyment of physical activity.
+Primary aims of the physical education program are to teach movement patterns, performance strategies, rules of team and individual sports, lifetime wellness, and to encourage the enjoyment of physical activity.
 Efforts to promote a lifelong interest in physical fitness are achieved through instruction and the use of heart rate monitors, pedometers, and authentic assessments appropriate for students.
 Included in the physical education program are team sports, wellness components, and lifetime fitness activities.
-The curriculum, as appropriate, is coeducational.
-A health-related physical fitness test is administered at each grade level in the fall and spring.
+The curriculum, as appropriate, can be coeducational.
+A health-related physical fitness test is administered at each grade level throughout the school year.

-At campuses where swimming pools are located, all incoming sixth graders will be required to pass a basic swimming test.
+At campuses where swimming pools are located, the school may elect to hold swim classes.
+In this scenario, incoming sixth graders will be required to pass a basic swimming test.
 Should a student fail to pass this basic test, they will be placed in a "learn to swim" class with others of the same ability.
-Swim classes will be three weeks in length and will be coordinated with the activity units in regular physical education.
+Swim classes, if offered, will be three weeks in length and will be coordinated with the activity units in regular physical education.
 As well, aquatic enrichment opportunities will be provided to all students as part of the physical education curriculum at their campuses.

-Students may also meet the physical education requirements if they participate in a district-approved Olympic caliber, off-campus training program.
+Students may also meet the physical education requirements if they participate in a district-approved Olympic-caliber off-campus training program.
 Contact the school counselor for more information.